webpush-wg/webpush-encryption/draft-ietf-webpush-encryption.md

 parameter in the encrypted content coding header (see Section 2.1 of
 {{!RFC8188}}.

-An Application combines its ECDH private key with the public key provided by the User Agent using the process described in {{ECDH}}; on receipt of the push message, a User Agent combines its private key with the public key provided by the Application Server in the `keyid` parameter in the same way.
+An Application Server combines its ECDH private key with the public key provided by the User Agent using the process described in {{ECDH}}; on receipt of the push message, a User Agent combines its private key with the public key provided by the Application Server in the `keyid` parameter in the same way.
 These operations produce the same value for the ECDH shared secret.